Why Selling Texas Real Estate is the Best Side Hustle

 Is Becoming a Real Estate Agent Hard?

 Becoming an agent in Texas isn't hard — it just takes some time and work.
-For starters, you'll need to take a 180-hour course that's approved by the Texas Real Estate Commission.
-Then, you'll need to pass a final exam and a background check.
+For starters, you'll need to take a 180-hour course approved by the Texas Real Estate Commission.
 Fortunately, there are many resources to help you breeze through the course and exam.
-If you commit yourself, you can start living the dream of being a part-time real estate agent and all the flexibility that comes with it.

 Take a Chance on Your Future in Texas

 Charmed by all the perks of becoming a real estate agent in Texas?
 Good.
-Now is the time to start working towards it.
+Now is the time to start working toward it.
 Our fully online Texas real estate course is ideal for people with another job.
-Get your license at your pace without having to go into a classroom.
+Get your license at your own pace without having to go into a classroom.
 We're all about flexibility.

 Want to get your Real Estate License?
 Begin your Pre-Licensing Course today!